Sicilian Americans: History

 A Sicilian café in New York, 1889.

 Sicilian immigration to the United States grew substantially starting in the 1880s to 1914, when it was cut off by World War I. Many Sicilians planned to return home after a few years making money in the United States, but the wartime delay allowed many to assimilate into better jobs and wartime experience, so they did not return.

+Sicilian Bakery in New York City, 1943.

 By 1924, about 4,000,000 Italians immigrated to the US.
 The Emergency Quota Act, and the subsequent Immigration Act of 1924 sharply reduced immigration from Southern Europe except for relatives of immigrants already in the U.S. This period saw political and economic shifts in Sicily that made emigration desirable.
 There was also a large wave of immigration after World War II.
 A great portion of the Sicilian immigrants would settle in Middletown, New York City, New Jersey, New Haven, Buffalo, Rochester, Erie, Tampa, Pittsburgh, Chicago, Boston, Pittston, Johnston, Rhode Island, Detroit, Philadelphia, Los Angeles, San Francisco, New Orleans, Milwaukee, and Birmingham.

 Frank Sinatra.
 He was born in Hoboken, New Jersey, as the only child of a Sicilian fireman father, Anthony Martin Sinatra (1894–1969).
 Anthony had emigrated to the United States in 1903 from Lercara Friddi, near Palermo.

 Pope Leo XIV.
 His paternal grandfather's family name was Riggitano, and later changed to Prevost, when he was settled in the United States.
 Leo XIV's paternal grandparents were John Riggitano Prevost (born Salvatore Giovanni Gaetano Riggitano, changed by him in the United States; 18761960), a Sicilian immigrant from Milazzo near Messina, Sicily region;